rohan-s-atl/Pyra/README.md

 ## Disclaimer

-Pyra is a development project for exploring AI-assisted wildfire response coordination.
+PyraAI is a development project for exploring AI-assisted wildfire response coordination.
 It is designed to provide **decision support** to trained professionals, not to replace their judgment.
 Do not use in real emergency operations without thorough validation and certification.